fLexsooP/todolist/README.md

 # todolist
 todolist webapp
-add `/new list name` after url to create new todo list
+add `/new list name` after url to dynamically create new todo list in database